Summary: GET requests at regular intervals are used in the same manner as an ICMP ping to automatically detect if an SNMP device is online.

 An "SNMP ping" is a method of achieving "heartbeat" or "keep-alive" functionality with SNMP communications.

-A typical ICMP Ping is an IP-based signal sent from one device to another.
+Let's start with a quick review of a typical ICMP ping.
+That's an IP-based signal sent from one device to another.
 If the target device receives the "ping" from the source device, it will (if configured to do so) respond to confirm that it is active and connected to the network.
 It's a nice, simple way of confirming that a device is online.

 The problem with ICMP pings is that they operate on a fairly superficial layer.
 If you've worked with IP networks for a while, you've surely run across a situation where a device is "frozen" but can still respond to pings.
 In cases like this, a simple ping just isn't complex enough to be a good test of actual device status.